-These banana chocolate chip cookies are soft, chewy, and delicious.
+These chocolate chip banana cookies are soft, chewy, and delicious.
 Perfect for packing in lunches!

 Since we had the apartment though, we were able to make meals for ourselves.
-And we did eat out as well, but there wasn’t the pressure of “Oh no, we need to figure out lunch AND dinner again today!
+And we did eat out occasionally as well, but there wasn’t the pressure of “Oh no, we need to figure out lunch AND dinner again today!
 Where do we go?”
 It was just a much more relaxed situation since we had a place to cook.

 - 1 ripe banana